Acer's Triton 900 gaming laptop has a truly unique convertible hinge

-A few years ago, Acer gave us an intriguing twist on a convertible PC the Aspire R14, which featured an easel-like hinge that rotated the screen.
+A few years ago, Acer gave us an intriguing twist on the convertible PC, the Aspire R14, which featured an easel-like hinge that rotated the screen.
 Now, it's bringing that feature, which Acer calls the Ezel hinge, to a gaming laptop: say hello to the Predator Triton 900.
 The company only gave us a brief glimpse at the device (it was protected by a glass case), but it looks like the screen will rotate just like the Aspire R14.
 You'll be able twist it all the way around for a tent-like formation, or lay it flat.
-The Triton 900 will also feature the latest version of the company's Aeroblade cooling technology (it also looks like having a bit of space underneath the monitor will help with cooling too).
+The Triton 900 will also feature the latest version of the company's Aeroblade cooling technology.
+It also looks like having a bit of space underneath the monitor will help with cooling too.

 Unfortunately, Acer didn't have many details to share about the Predator Triton 900.
-A rep tells us it'll be powered by the latest NVIDIA laptop graphics, which makes us think we won't see this machine until NVIDIA's 20-series GPUs make it to notebooks.
+A rep told us it'll be powered by the latest NVIDIA laptop graphics, which makes us think we won't see this machine until NVIDIA's 20-series GPUs make it to notebooks.
 There aren't any pricing or availability details yet, but we're hoping Acer gets it ready in time for CES.

 Follow all the latest news from IFA 2018 here!